tsaowe/redux-cli/README.md

-#### This repo aim to improve your dev experience by auto generate redux
+# This repo aim to speed up your dev by auto generate three basic redux components
 - ACTIONS
 - REDUCER
 - DISPATCHER

 ### HOW TO USE
 - git clone git@github.com:tsaowe/redux-cli.git
 - cd redux-cli
 - mkdir .redux